Rodrigora/bashmarks/Readme.md

 # save <bookmark_name>      - Saves the current directory as "bookmark_name"
 # go <bookmark_name>        - Goes (cd) to the directory associated with "bookmark_name"
 # delete <bookmark_name>    - Deletes the bookmark
-# bookmark <bookmark_name>  - Lists the specified bookmark associated with "bookmark_name"
+# bookmarks <bookmark_name> - Lists the specified bookmark associated with "bookmark_name"
-# bookmark                  - Lists all available bookmarks
+# bookmarks                 - Lists all available bookmarks
 # save                      - Saves the default directory
 # go                        - Goes to the default directory
 # go -                      - Goes to the previous directory